dr-rompecabezas/free-genai-bootcamp-2025/lang-portal/frontend-vue/README.md

 # Language Learning Portal - Vue Frontend

-This is the Vue frontend for the Language Learning Portal, providing user interface and interaction.
+This is the Vue frontend for the Language Learning Portal.

 ## Recommended IDE Setup